igreil/truecaps/README.md

 ## Todo

 * Add modifiers, accents, umlauts etc. for all letters.
-(A-D done fully, 75% all in all)
+(A-I done fully, 80% all in all)
 * Take care of punctuation and numbers
 * Testsuite for common Latin (European) languages (80% done)
 * Full Support for